Best Chipmunk Poison (When Repellent Doesn’t Work)

 Get a free quote from top pest control companies in your area.

-Best Chipmunk Poison on the Market
+Best Chipmunk Poisons on the Market

 #1 – Farnam Just One Bite II Bar

-The bait is sold in 8 pound boxes, with each bar weighing in at one pound.
+You can purchase the Just One Bite II bars in 8 pound boxes, with each bar weighing in at one pound.
 After consuming the bait, the first dead chipmunks should start to appear within four to five days.

 Pros: